 Border authorities recommend that persons travelling with a child (under 18 years of age) who is not their child, carry a consent document or letter (signed by the parent or lawful guardian of the child) as well as a copy of the child's birth certificate, to prove that the travellers have the permission of the absent lawful parent(s) or guardian.

 Travelling is a wonderful experience to share with your child, but we also know how tiring it can be for your both.
-So we've developed an exciting Kids Pack with a wide range of activities and entertainment to keep the little ones occupied.
+So we've developed an exciting Kids Pack available when you book with Air New Zealand and order a children's meal with a wide range of activities and entertainment to keep the little ones occupied.

 Meet the Jet Cadets